-Dr Rebeccah Tomlinson, a physician, with a special interest in menopause, points to other known causes including:
+Dr Rebeccah Tomlinson, a GP, with a special interest in menopause, points to other known causes including:

 - Surgical menopause which happens after having your ovaries or womb or uterus surgically removed.
 The effects of surgical menopause are similar to those of natural menopause but they can potentially be more acute as they happen abruptly rather than building up gradually over several years.